bensmithett/element-queries-preso/src/outline.md

 # Responsive components
 ---------------------
+- I think these components should be responsive.
   - Page : Device == Component : Container
   - Where our pages should work no matter what device you view them in
   - Our components should work no matter what container you put them in
   - Those little isolated chunks of web page should be flexible